 Identify regularly updated federally and privately funded clinical research with human volunteers.
 Locate information about a trial's purpose, who may participate, locations, phone numbers and whether a trial is still recruiting.
 See our Why Participate page to learn more about participating in a clinical trial.

-FCA's Publications section includes fact sheets, newsletters, research studies, reports, policy briefs and more available for anyone needing information on caregiving or developing programs and services for families.
-The National Center on Caregiving, Family Care Navigator provides a state-by-state, online guide to identify programs and services nationwide for anyone involved in caregiving.
-Materials are available in Spanish and Chinese.
+FCA's Resources section includes fact sheets, newsletters, research studies, reports, policy briefs and more available for anyone needing information on caregiving or developing programs and services for families.
+The Family Care Navigator provides a state-by-state, online guide to identify programs and services nationwide for anyone involved in caregiving.
+Materials are available in Chinese, Korean, Spanish, Taglog and Vietnamese.

 Five brief films on Alzheimer's disease written by David Shenk, produced by Alliance Aging Channel and MetLife, and narrated by David Hyde Pierce are available online.
-They are: What is Alzheimer's disease?; Alzheimer's disease: an urgent epidemic; Alzheimer's disease: race to the cure; Alzheimer's disease: a message for newly diagnosed patients and their families; and The genetics of Alzheimer’s.
+They are: What is Alzheimer's disease?, An urgent epidemic; Race to the cure, A message for newly diagnosed patients and their families, and The genetics of Alzheimer’s.

 The National Institute on Aging manages a database of NIA-supported scientific resources, datasets, informatics resources, and more.
 Search by keyword, resource type or division of the NIA or Intramural Research Program (IRP).